peterhoward42/qt-layout-gen/docs/user_manual.md

     something.my_widget = CustomWidget()

 > The builder finds the object you are referring to with the help of Python's
-> garbage collector - which knows about every object that exists in your program.
+> Garbage Collector - which knows about every object that exists in your program.

 Nb.
 It raises an error if it finds more than one object that qualifies.
 ## Incomplete or Multiple Hierarchies

 You can build multiple, (unrelated) hierarchies like this:

     page1        QWidget
-      layout    QVBoxLayout
+      layout1    QVBoxLayout
       etc...
     page2        QWidget
-      layout    QVBoxLayout
+      layout2    QVBoxLayout
       etc...

-This can be useful to make some dialogues that you are going to bring up independently, or when the builder cannot create the whole tree you want because it includes an item that the builder cannot add children to.
+This can be useful to make some QDialogs that you are going to bring up independently.
+Or when the builder cannot create the whole tree you want because it includes an item that the builder cannot add children to.
 (Like QGridLayout for example.)
-You can create seperate hierarchies for the children and then add them manually afterwards.
+You can create separate hierarchies for the children and then add them manually afterwards.
 E.g.

-    layouts = Builder.from_multiline_string("""
+    layouts = Builder.build_from_multiline_string("""
         page1       QWidget
           layout    QGridLayout
           # Cannot go any further because need row/column to add children :-(